본문 바로가기

 A record-breaking snowfall has paralyzed the entire city on the Kamchatka Peninsula in Russia's Far East.

-According to the Moscow Times on January 20, a powerful snowstorm has been sweeping through Kamchatka since January 13, resulting in more than 2 meters of snow falling in a single day.
-Major buildings and roads have been completely buried under the snow.
-All infrastructure has been trapped, effectively shutting down the city’s functions.
+According to the Moscow Times on January 20, a powerful snowstorm has been hitting Kamchatka since January 13, resulting in more than two meters of snow falling in a single day and burying major buildings and roads under the snow.
+All infrastructure has been trapped by the snow, rendering the city virtually inoperative.

 There have also been casualties due to the heavy snow.
-On January 15, two people, including a 63-year-old man, were buried and killed by snow that fell from the roof of a two-story apartment building.
+On January 15, two people, including a 63-year-old man, were buried and killed by a pile of snow that fell from the roof of a two-story apartment.
 Vera Polyakova, head of the Kamchatka Hydrometeorological Center, explained, "The last time we saw such an extreme snowfall was in the early 1970s.
 This is an extremely rare event."

-Snow has piled up to the height of a ten-story apartment building, leaving apartment complexes either buried or transformed into what looks like ski resorts.
-On social media, children have been seen sledding down snow-covered slopes that resemble mountains within the apartment complexes.
-Videos have also been shared of residents opening their balcony doors to retrieve wine stored in the snow.
+Snow has piled up to the height of the 10th floor of high-rise apartments, burying apartment complexes or transforming them into something resembling ski resorts.
+On social media, children were seen sledding down snow-covered slopes that had formed like mountains in the apartment complexes.
+Videos were also shared of residents opening their balcony doors to retrieve wine stored in the snow.

-International social media users reacted with amazement, commenting, "Is this real or AI-generated?"
-"That’s an incredible amount of snow," and "How do people even live there?"
+International social media users reacted with amazement, asking, "Is this real or an AI-generated video?"
+"That's an incredible amount of snow," and "How do people even live there?"

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.